kieranajp/kieranajp-ansible/README.md

 This setup now allows you to create the aforementioned folder structure inside the provided `www` folder and just visit its URL in your browser.
 Zero config required, you should never have to touch a terminal window.

 If you do have an aversion to the terminal entirely, then I recommend [Vagrant Manager](http://vagrantmanager.com/), which will allow you to boot your VM from a GUI.
 After the initial setup you should never have to touch a terminal window again!

+## Troubleshooting

+> Something something threadsafe when I try and run the vagrant box for the first time!

+SSH into the vagrant box and replace the `mpm_event` symlinks with symlinks to `mpm_prefork` instead

+> I need node.js and npm installed

+`curl -sL https://deb.nodesource.com/setup_5.x | sudo -E bash -`
+`sudo apt-get install nodejs`